OCHA-DAP/hdx-python-scraper/docs/main.md

           - "#affected+tested"
           - "#affected+tested+per1000"

 The oxcgrt configurable scraper reads from a data source that has HXL tags and these can be used instead of the header names provided use_hxl is set to True.
-By default all the HXLated columns are read with the admin related ones inferred and the rest taken as values except if defined as a date_col.
+By default all the HXLated columns are read with the admin related ones inferred and the rest taken as values except if defined as a `date_col`.

      oxcgrt:
         dataset: "oxford-covid-19-government-response-tracker"